-As a school we work closely with any external agencies that we feel are relevant to individual children's needs within our school including: - STAP's (Specialist Teaching and Applied Psychology), Social Outreach; Health including – GPs, school nurse, counsellors, clinical psychologist, paediatricians, speech & language therapists; occupational therapists; social services including - Locality Teams, social workers and Educational Psychologists.
+As a school we work closely with any external agencies that we feel are relevant to individual children's needs within our school including: - STT's (Specialist Teaching Team), Social Outreach (Early Help Workers, Social Workers etc.), Health including – GPs, school nurse, counsellors, educational psychologist, paediatricians, speech & language therapists, occupational therapists, Working Together Team, Healthy Minds, Sensory Impairment Team, Portage and BOSS.

 What training have the staff supporting children with SEND had or are currently having?

 All teachers and teaching assistants are 'Team-Teach' trained to support children with behavioural difficulties.